maxherre/equities-database-tool/README.md

 2. adding an updater function to get more recent data added to existing databases.

-3. create a new database with higher resolution data.
+3. create a new database with higher resolution data i.e intraday.

+4.

+5.